Written March 24, 2007. Tagged OS X, TextMate.

 Download: MyBundle Toggle Deltas.tmCommand.

-The command assumes you keep the bundle in ~/Library/Application Support/TextMate/Bundles.
-When run, the command switches the deltas and the complete bundle between that directory and Pristine Copy/Bundles.
+.
 When the deltas are in the non-pristine directory, any changes you make become deltas, and local changes (e.g. my global keyboard shortcuts) are available to use and modify.
 When the deltas are in the pristine directory, they are ignored.
 Changes are written directly to the bundle, and your personal, local changes are not available.

-The command requires you have Growl installed, with growlnotify – it informs you of the current editing mode with a Growl notification.
+The command requires you have Growl installed, with growlnotify β it informs you of the current editing mode with a Growl notification.
 The notification is sticky, meaning it doesn't go away until you click it.
 The idea is to keep you aware of the current mode.

 You need to edit the command to specify the name of the bundle in question.
 I only maintain one bundle, so the command only handles one.
 You can simply create several copies of the command, one for each bundle.